MyBnk Money Twist (2011 study)

 Description of the programme

 Money Twist aims to provide young people with real life money skills through a series of hands-on workshops.
-Split into Key Stage 3 (11-14 year olds) and Key Stage 4 / 5 (15–18 year olds) versions, the interactive sessions build upon young people’s knowledge around basic finance and help them engage with money.
-The programme is 5 hours in length split into three 100 minute sessions.
-Sessions can be run concurrently or on rotation, to meet organisations' needs.
+With versions for Key Stage 3 (11-14 year olds) and Key Stage 4 / 5 (15–18 year olds), the interactive sessions build upon young people’s knowledge of basic finance and help them engage with money.
+The programme is five hours in length and split into three 100 minute sessions.
+Sessions can be run concurrently or on rotation.

-The programme is predominantly delivered in secondary schools and sixth-form centres, as well as a number of other youth organisations, and meets the financial capability parts of the Citizenship, Maths and PSHE curriculum.
+The programme is predominantly delivered in secondary schools and sixth-form centres, as well as by youth organisations, and meets the financial capability requirements of the Citizenship, Maths and PSHE (Personal, Social and Health Education) curriculum.

 The programme covers:

 - My Money: History and functions of money, security features of notes, currency and exchange rates.